osama450/eighty_three/README.md

 # eighty_three

+work with getx state management and mvc pattern

 package:
 im used Dio : to get data from api , Getx: for state management and navigation
 -----------------------------------------------------------------------------